 Painting breaking waves is fun!!!! …and you can create some awesome seascapes where a breaking wave is the main focus of the painting, add rocks, white water, spills, clouds and light angles and you can create some very engaging seascapes.

-This seascape painting which I will show you how to paint was inspired by the coastline of Wellington, New Zealand, where the sea can be pretty rough when a southerly weather system is passing through...but at the same time provides excellent subject matter for seascape paintings.
+In this step-by-step seascape painting, I will show you how to paint a dramatic seascape with a breaking wave and a rocky shore.
+This painting is inspired by the coastline of Wellington, New Zealand, where the sea can be pretty rough when a southerly weather system is passing through…but at the same time provides the excellent subject matter for seascape paintings.

 Here is my canvas

-The first thing you'll notice is that I am not painting on a white canvas.
-I preferred painting on a coloured background and in this case I have used burnt umber which gives vibrancy to the painting as I apply the paint layers.
+The first thing you’ll notice is that I am not painting on a white canvas.
+I preferred painting on a toned background and in this case, I have used burnt umber which gives vibrancy to the painting as I apply the paint layers.

 I mark in my seascape drawing using a synthetic round brush and burnt umber.
 You may notice the cross in the middle of the painting and the faint lines in which I have incorporated the golden ratio.
 This helps me with my composition so I can reduce aberrations and other errors…but more about that in another blog post.

 One of the most important things in seascape composition is the positioning of the horizon line.
-NEVER EVER place you horizon in the dead centre of the painting...NO NO NO, BAD!!!!!
+NEVER EVER place your horizon in the dead centre of the painting…NO NO NO, BAD!!!!!
 Either a high horizon or a low horizon.
-In this case I have gone for a high horizon as the focus of my painting is about the rough sea and the rocks...however you might use low horizon line if you want more emphasis of the sky or landforms.
+In this case, I have gone for a high horizon as the focus of my painting is about the rough sea and the rocks, however, you might use a low horizon line if you want more emphasis on the sky or landforms.

-I start with furthest distance and then work forward, in this case the sky.
-In order for the sky to recede I use desaturated colour my mixing ultramarine blue, burnt umber, quinacridone magenta and titanium white for the clouds.
+I start with the furthest distance and then work forward, in this case, the sky.
+In order for the sky to recede I use desaturated colours mixing ultramarine blue, burnt umber, quinacridone magenta and titanium white for the clouds.
 The blue sky is mixed with cobalt blue, cobalt teal and titanium white.
 In order to achieve colour harmony in the painting I will use these colours throughout.

-I'm not concerned with detail when in the blocking stage of the painting.
-I use a chip brush and / or a larger bristle dagger brush so I can cover ground quicky.
+I’m not concerned with detail when in the blocking stage of the painting.
+I use a chip brush and/or a larger bristle dagger brush so I can cover ground quickly.

-Finally I block in the shapes of the rocks, again I don't want to get bogged down in detail here.
-I've saved my darkest tones for the rocks in the foreground where some of colours are near black.
+Finally, I block in the shapes of the rocks, again I don’t want to get bogged down in detail here.
+I’ve saved my darkest tones for the rocks in the foreground where some of the colours are near black.
 This is mixed by combining ultramarine blue and burnt umber.
-Never use a pre mixed black as it won't coordinate well with other colours and can deaden the colours in the painting.
+Never use a pre-mixed black as it won’t coordinate well with other colours and can deaden the colours in the painting.